xXJSONDeruloXx/20q-api/README.md

 1. **Answer→Object Ranking**: Given answers, rank most likely objects
 2. **Object→Question Ranking**: Given top objects, find best discriminating question

+*This architecture is inspired by the methodologies described in [US Patent 20060230008A1](https://patents.google.com/patent/US20060230008A1) by Robin Burgener, which outlines the fundamental approach of using neural networks with object-question weight matrices for automated questioning systems.*

 ### Question Selection Strategies